The trustees of charitable and not-for-profit organisations face complex challenges and a frequently evolving regulatory

 Shipleys’ charities team

 Our team of specialists at Shipleys is highly experienced in dealing with the complex challenges and changing legislative requirements facing the third sector.
 This enables us to deliver appropriate, independent advice underpinned by a thorough understanding of the current regulatory framework.

-The team is led by our Managing Principal, Simon Robinson, who is a holder of the Diploma in Charity Accounting (DCHA) from the ICAEW and has specialist knowledge of the accounting, audit and governance issues facing charities.
+The team is led by Principal, Simon Robinson, who is a holder of the Diploma in Charity Accounting (DCHA) from the ICAEW and has specialist knowledge of the accounting, audit and governance issues facing charities.